 Adam Zawel is a consultant in digital transformation and community building initiatives at Leader Networks.
 He also manages the Israel Industry 4.0 Community using Hivebrite's Community Management Platform.

-Hivebrite is a leading provider of branded community management platforms and helps all size institutions grow and engage their community - Feel free to visit us or request a demo if you would like to know more.
+Hivebrite is a leading provider of branded community management platforms and helps all size institutions grow and engage their community.
+Schedule a demo to find out more.